 There are many different names of Dark Holy Basil(Krishna Tulsi) and Light Holy Basil(Rama tulsi), but some of the popular are following,

 Purple Holy Basil, Dark Holy Basil, Dark Sacred Basil, Shyama Tulsi, Krishna Tulsi

 Green Holy Basil, Light Holy Basil, Light Sacred Basil, Rama Tulsi, Shri Tulsi, Lakshmi Tulsi

 Ocimum Tenuiflorum, Ocimum Sanctum, and Ocimum Gratissimum

-Dark and light holy basil are both shares same scientific name, Which is known as Ocimum Tenuiflorum or Ocimum Sanctum.
+Dark and light holy basil are both shares the same scientific name, Which is known as Ocimum tenuiflorum or Ocimum Sanctum.